fabriziosalmi/proxmox-lxc-autoscale/api/README.md

 ```
 ## Installation

-The easiest way to install LXC AutoScale API is by using the following `curl` command:
+The easiest way to install LXC AutoScale API on your Proxmox host is by using the following `curl` command:

 ```
 curl -sSL https://raw.githubusercontent.com/fabriziosalmi/proxmox-lxc-autoscale/main/api/install.sh | bash